-Reverse osmosis systems arrive in Plaquemines parish
+Reverse osmosis systems arrive in Plaquemines Parish

 The conversation around reverse osmosis started about two weeks ago and on Thursday, Sept.
-28, two of the units arrived in PLaquemines parish, and are in the process of being installed in at the east Pointe à la Hache water plant.
+28, two of the units arrived in Plaquemines Parish, and are in the process of being installed at the east Pointe à la Hache water plant.

-“Basically, yeah, we brought in two units, and each of these units do 200 gpm (gallons per minute), and in combine, that does 500,000 gallons a day for this particular municipality,” said Rodney Merritt, onsite water management.
+“Basically, yeah, we brought in two units, and each of these units do 200 gpm (gallons per minute), and in combine, that does 500,000 gallons a day for this particular municipality,” said Onsite Water Manager Rodney Merritt.

-Rodney Merritt with the onsite water management company that delivered the reverse osmosis explains how they work.
+Merritt, with the onsite water management company that delivered the reverse osmosis machines, explains how they work.

 “So, basically, the water comes from the Mississippi, comes into this municipal plant, gets treated by the plant.
 This plant is unable to get the salts out with its filtration system, so what we’re going to do with the reverse osmosis systems is intercept it, filter out the salts and send it back to those cisterns to be redistributed to the community,” said Merritt.